 karma-yogo visisyate – Both renunciation of actions and Karma Yoga that is performance of obligatory and customary duties and actions lead to Liberation by virtue of rise of Knowledge in one.
 Between the two, Karma Yoga, however, excels over renunciation of actions.

 sukham bandhat pramucyate – He who does not hate anything nor does he crave for anything, should be known as a man of constant renunciation.
 For, O mighty-armed one, he is free from duality and becomes easily freed from bondage.

 The unlearned ones speak of Sānkhya Yoga, that is the path of Knowledge and Karma Yoga as different and having opposite results.
 Anyone who properly and diligently resorts to either path, gets the result of both.

 yat sankhyaih prapyate sthanam

 ekam sankhyam ca yogam ca

-yah pasyati sa pasyati – The State called Liberation that is reached by the Sānkhyas, by the monks steadfast in Knowledge is reached by the Yogis as well, that is those who undertake actions by dedicating them to Me renouncing the fruits of the actions and customary and obligatory duties.
+yah pasyati sa pasyati – The State called Liberation that is reached by the Sānkhyas, by the monks steadfast in Knowledge is reached by the Yogis as well, that is those who undertake actions by dedicating them to Me and renounce the fruits of the actions and customary and obligatory duties.
 Therefore, he sees truly who sees Sānkhya and Yoga as one.